somrajroy/CICDbestpractices/README.md

       * `Monitor` : After deployment, the application is monitored for performance issues, errors, and user feedback (with performance metrics and logs being monitored to detect any issues).<br/>
       * `Rollback` : Some pipelines include rollback mechanisms to revert to a previous version if issues are found after deployment. <br/>
   * Tools used in CI/CD (e.g., Jenkins, GitLab CI, CircleCI, Azure DevOps, AWS DevOps)
+# CI/CD pipelines best practices
+Below are some best practices to follow in CICD pipelines. <br/>
+### Automate Everything (as much as possible)
+  * Objective: Minimize manual intervention to reduce error,  improve efficiency and save time.
 # Version Control Best Practices
  * Importance of version control in CI/CD
  * Git branch strategy (e.g., Gitflow, Trunk-based development)